Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/axialunar-index.md

 AXIALunar is a permissionless network and anyone can come along and start using it.

-Those who participated in the AXIASolar sale can claim a proportional amount of KSM through the [AXIALunar Claims process](https://claim.axialunar.network).
+Those who participated in the AXIASolar sale can claim a proportional amount of LUNAR through the [AXIALunar Claims process](https://claim.axialunar.network).

-KSM used to be publicly available through a highly-frictional faucet, but this has been decommissioned.
-Web3 Foundation is considering new ways to distribute KSM for people who need KSM to build.
+LUNAR used to be publicly available through a highly-frictional faucet, but this has been decommissioned.
+AXIACoin Foundation is considering new ways to distribute LUNAR for people who need LUNAR to build.

-As a KSM holder, you are able to interact with all the features of the AXIALunar network such as staking (i.e. validating or nominating), governance, parachain auctions, basic transfers and everything else.
+As a LUNAR holder, you are able to interact with all the features of the AXIALunar network such as staking (i.e. validating or nominating), governance, parachain auctions, basic transfers and everything else.

 ## Contact